 The default is that you withdraw the token type that you deposited, because at Beefy you earn what you stake.
 You will get the amount you deposited plus the yield generated (minus a potential vault withdrawal fee).
 For vaults supporting Beefy ZAP, users can withdraw directly into other assets, including any assets forming part of the in the relevant liquidity pool for ZAP V1, and any of the bluechip, native or stable assets supported for ZAP V2.

 Liquidity pool (LP) vaults work by reinvesting the fees awarded to LP participants.
 In return for providing liquidity to the pool, many platforms reward investors with tokens.
 Our vaults regularly harvest these rewards, sell it, buy more of the LP’s underlying assets, and then reinvest to complete the cycle.

 This compounds the rewards gained from a liquidity pool.
 Beefy creates strategies that automate this process, saving you time and gas fees in comparison to farming manually.
-This is all done for a tiny fee that is distributed back to those who stake in Beefy's governance pool or in the BIFI Maxi vault.
+This is all done for a tiny fee that is distributed back to those who deposit $BIFI into the BIFI Pool or BIFI Vault.
 A small percentage also goes to the Beefy treasury.

 Pending rewards are not reflected in the balance until they are swapped for the initial deposited token.
 This can vary depending on the strategy running.